froxlor/Documentation/admin-guide/resources/domains/index.md

 #### Domain

 The domain you want to add to froxlor.
 Must be a <abbr title="full qualified domain name">FQDN</abbr> e.g. _mydomain.tld_.
 Adding subdomains is also possible (for example if a customer should not be able to use the complete domain).
-Just remember to specify the parentdomain correctly in case it is managed via froxlor too, see [This domain is a subdomain of another domain](#this-domain-is-a-subdomain-of-another-domain).

 Internationalized domain names (IDN) can also be added, just enter the domain as is (not Punycode/IDNA format).
 Froxlor will automatically encode the domain correctly for you.